This page contains affiliate links. We may earn a commission at no extra cost to you. Learn more

 Key Players to Watch

-• Lando Norris — Following strong performances in recent street-circuit configurations, he is a primary threat to disrupt the front runners.
+• Lando Norris — Following strong recent performances, the McLaren driver is a major threat to the established order on high-speed, temporary circuits.

 Prediction